It’s easy to decide to buy an eReader–picking the right one to buy is the hard part!

 So I have created a step by step guide on how to buy an eReader because if there is one question my friends love to ask me it’s: do you like your Kobo?

 My main reason for buying an eReader was to have access to my library’s eBook catalogue.
 I was tired of my small iPhone screen and the strain it was putting on my eyes.
-I also buy too many books and was running out of shelf space, so having digital copies in one place was ideal.
-I didn’t need a tablet option because I had an iPhone and a laptop that I constantly used.
+I was also buying too many books and was running out of shelf space, so having digital copies in one place was ideal.
+I didn’t need a tablet option at the time because I had an iPhone and a laptop that I constantly used.

 a) Do you want to access a public library’s eBook collection?

-This is important because some devices, like the Kindle, are not able to support .epub files so make sure you check with your library what their formats are!
+This is important because some devices, like the Kindle, are not able to support .epub files so make sure you check with your library to learn what their formats are!

 b) Do you want to do other things on your device such as play games, surf the web and check your email?

 There are a ton of tablet options like the iPad and iPhone systems that have multiple functions including eReading.
 Also most eDevice companies have a tablet eReader (that is usually significantly cheaper than an iPad) that can perform these functions as well.

 c) How much do you expect to use it & where?

 This is a matter of how long you want to stare at a screen for.
 There are options of LCD (like a computer or tablet) or eInk (like a book) which alter your reading experience and your eyes.
 I will highlight the differences between these later.

 Also consider where you will be reading as size does matter!
 Do you want to be able to shove it in your purse so you’ll always have it?
 Or do you want a larger screen or device to hold in your hands?
 Be sure to check out the specs online or view the device in person!